Walbottle

-Walbottle is a village in Tyne and Wear.
-It is a western suburb of Newcastle upon Tyne.
+Walbottle is a village in the Newcastle upon Tyne district, in the county of Tyne and Wear, England.
+It is west of Newcastle upon Tyne.

+History

 The village name, recorded in 1176 as "Walbotl", is derived from the Old English botl (building) on Hadrian's Wall.
 There are a number of Northumbrian villages which are suffixed "-bottle".

 Bede, in his Ecclesiastical History of the English People, refers to a royal estate called Ad Murum near the Roman Wall where, in 653 AD, the King of the Middle Angles, Peada, and the King of the East Saxons, Sigeberht, were both baptised as Christians by Bishop Finan, having been persuaded to do so by King Oswy of Northumbria.
 Historians have identified Ad Murum as a possible reference to Walbottle.

 Ann Potter, the mother of Lord Armstrong, the famous industrialist, was born at Walbottle Hall in 1780 and lived there until 1801.

+Wallbottle was formerly a township in the parish of Newburn, in 1866 Wallbottle became a separate civil parish, on 1 April 1935 the parish was abolished and merged with Newburn.
+In 1931 the parish had a population of 2510.